MariusVentus/TemplateManager/README.md

 V0.0.0 - Project Start!

+v0.0.1 - Added the buttons which put templates in Templates.txt to the users clipboard, some scripting flags.
+Added Settings to set some of the values used by script flags.
+Settings Window added, and acces to template file added.
+Demo.

 ***Planned Features (Warning: Doing this for fun in my free time.
 Updates will be slow, if at all)***

 1.)
-Create buttons which copy existing templates in a Template.txt file to the user's clipboard.
+Add or Remove Template Windows dynamically.

 2.)
-Template Scripting, and a settings window to setup things like username or email.
+Dynamically allocated Templates, so the user can add as many as needed.
+Getting Scrolling to work would be good too.

 3.)
-Add or Remove Template Windows
+Open Email Templates with default email client.

 4.)
-Dynamically allocated Templates, so the user can add as many as needed.
-Getting Scrolling to work would be good too.

-5.)
 Improved code (As always, this is just a quick project, so main.cpp is spaghetti)